princesslana/ErisCasper.java/CONTRIBUTING.md

     or [Help Wanted](https://github.com/princesslana/ErisCasper.java/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3A%22help+wanted%22)
   * Checkout the [Sonarcloud dashboard](https://sonarcloud.io/dashboard?id=com.github.princesslana%3AErisCasper.java)
     for any technical debt reported and submit a fix

+### Before you get started

+Ready to jump in?
+Great!

+Before you get started on a task:
+  * Have you run a quick search of issues and PRs to see if something similar has been suggested or submitted before?
+    This doesn't mean you shouldn't attempt this task, but previous discussion could raise issues you'd like to address with your work.
+  * Multiple PRs with small and targeted improvements are preferable to large changes.
+    Smaller PRs are easier to review, so usually get merged quicker.
+    If you can break your work down into multiple PRs, then do it.

 ### IDE

 ErisCasper.java is IDE agnostic.